Dick "Mr. Magic" Williams started learning magic at age 7 from a Christmas gift: a Gilbert

 smoothly.
 Virginia was preceded in death by their only child, Sherry.

-contest for having the best voice out of nearly 200 people.
-He worked as a radio
+the best voice out of nearly 200 people.
+In Wichita, he finished college and worked as a KAKE

 Dick was the star of WMC-TV5's "Dick Williams' Magicland," a half-hour weekly show in

 Memphis, TN (Jan.
 1966-1989).
 Dick performed tricks and illusions, juggled clubs and

 scarves, and is often remembered for his signature magician's finger aerobics (picts here).

 Dick was featured in the 2005 Guinness World Records book on pg.
 182 in

 a "Magic & Illusions" section as well as pg.
 154 in the 2006 book for having

 the longest running magic show in television history, with 1200 broadcasts

 (1500 TV shows total, if you include his shows on NBC in TX).
 He was the